 Making a Mexican Consulate Appointment

 We advise that you make an appointment at the Mexican consulate that is most convenient for you.
 You can do this directly by email, phone or in person with your chosen consulate.
 Firstly, search in Google for Mexican consulate + location to find the contact details of your local consulate.
 Otherwise, refer to this world embassy website: Mexican embassies and consulates.
-If you cannot book directly, do it through Mexitel or contact info@immigrationtomexico.mx for assistance.
+If you cannot book directly, do it through Mi Consulado (formerly Mexitel) or contact info@immigrationtomexico.mx for assistance.

-Mexitel is a website for booking appointments at Mexican consulates globally.
-Follow this link to access Mexitel’s online system: Citas SRE
+Mi Consulado is a website for booking appointments at Mexican consulates globally.
+Follow this link to access Mi Consulado’s online system: Citas SRE

-For a step-by-step guide on how to use the Mexitel system, see our blog: How to Book an Appointment at a Mexican Consulate or Use Mexitel
+For a step-by-step guide on how to use the Mi Consulado system, see our blog: How to Book an Appointment at a Mexican Consulate or Use Mi Consulado

 Before Your Consulate Appointment

 If your consulate is not in your current location, check the waiting time between your interview and getting the visa.
-Generally, in the USA, you get your visa in a couple of hours.
+Generally, in the USA, you get your visa within a few hours of your appointment.
 However, there are a few sites that take longer.
 Therefore, you should consult your consulate well in advance, in order to organize travel and accommodation.

 Requirements